-Designed to prepare you to be a competitive candidate for data analysis positions in a variety of fields and industries, this applied statistics master's program provides a foundation in statistical methods and theory paired with abundant opportunities for applying those methods.
+Designed to prepare you for data analysis positions in a variety of fields and industries, the applied statistics master's program provides a foundation in statistical methods and theory paired with practical experiences for applying those methods.
 Further, Azusa Pacific’s Christian perspective allows the unique opportunity to learn how faith and ethics inform data analysis and can impact decision making for major corporations and agencies.
 The choice of two emphases—biostatistics or business analytics—allows you to customize your education experience with the advanced skills you need for your specific career goals.

 Need to refresh your skills in calculus or linear algebra before starting the program?
 We are offering two, 1-unit fundamentals courses, MATH 199 and MATH 299, during the five-week summer session prior to the fall semester.
-Learn more by contacting a program representative at (626) 815-4570 or email@example.com.
+Learn more by contacting an admissions representative at (626) 815-4570 or firstname.lastname@example.org.

 - Complete the 33-unit program at your own pace with part-time and full-time options; finish in two years with full-time enrollment.

 - A well-rounded program offers courses in theory and methodology as well as how to apply those methodologies in diverse settings, fully preparing you for numerous career paths.